 Separately, in response to the COVID-19 pandemic, a number of companies announced receipt of complete response letters due to the FDA's inability to complete required inspections for their applications.
 As of early 2022, the FDA has resumed inspections of domestic and foreign facilities to ensure timely reviews of applications for medical products.
 However, the FDA may not be able to continue its current pace and review timelines could be extended, including where a pre-approval inspection or an inspection of clinical sites is required.
-Moreover, on January 30, 2023, the Biden administration announced that it will end the public health emergency declarations related to COVID-19 on May 11, 2023.
-On January 31, 2023, the FDA indicated that it would soon issue a Federal Register notice describing how the termination of the public health emergency will impact the agency's COVID-19 related guidance.
+In response to the COVID-19 pandemic, the FDA issued numerous guidance documents and took other actions to facilitate research and development of new drug products.
+The public health emergency declarations related to COVID-19 ended on May 11, 2023.
+As a result, the FDA ended some COVID-19-related policies, allowed others to continue for a specified time period and plans to retain certain COVID-19-related policies with changes.
 At this point, it is unclear how, if at all, these developments will impact our efforts to develop and commercialize our product candidates.
 Regulatory authorities outside the U.S. have adopted or may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic and may experience delays in their regulatory activities.